mloosen27/https-github.com-d4rken-sdmaid-public./Reporting-a-bug.md

 ### **Debugrun log**

-TL;DR
+#### If you can still open SD Maid
+1. Open SD Maid, long press Settings and click `Create Debug Trigger`.
+2. Now open SD Maid again and everything will be written into the log file until SD Maid is stopped
+3. When you are done just exit SD Maid and mail/upload the log file from `<sdcard>/Android/data/eu.thedarken.sdm/cache/logfiles`

+#### If SD Maid is crashing while opening
 1. Force stop SD Maid.
 2. Create the file `<sdcard>/Android/data/eu.thedarken.sdm/files/sdm_force_debug_run`
-3. Open SD Maid and everything will be written into the log file
+3. Open SD Maid again and everything will be written into the log file
 4. When you are done just exit SD Maid and mail/upload the log file from `<sdcard>/Android/data/eu.thedarken.sdm/cache/logfiles`

 The best thing you can provide to help fix an issue is a debug log of the problem manifesting.
 A debug log is a very detailed description of everything SD Maid did.
 Note that the file may private information in form of file names and pathes on your device.